 “Whilst NEA is working with all Town Councils on stepped-up dengue prevention efforts islandwide, all residents, especially those living in dengue cluster areas, should do the three protective actions listed below, to protect themselves and their loved ones against dengue,” said the agency.

-According to the Ministry of Health (MOH), a total of 20 people have died from dengue this year as of Sunday (2 Aug), including the youngest fatality aged 25.
+According to the Ministry of Health (MOH), a total of 20 people died from dengue last year as of Sunday (2 Aug), including the youngest fatality aged 25.

-The oldest victim, on the other hand, is aged 92.
+The oldest victim, on the other hand, aged 92.

 Of the 20 victims, 18 of them had worked or lived in active dengue clusters said MOH.
 No other details of the latest fatality were revealed.

 The last time a dengue fatality involved a young person was in 2016.
 The rare case was tagged to an 11-year-old boy who was admitted to KK Women’s and Children’s Hospital (KKH) on 30 August 2016 and died the same day.

 Said MOH then: “Although uncommon, there have been previous cases of children aged 12 and below passing away due to dengue.”